Robert-Clark-1990/MS4_RCD/README.md

 ![Contact](documents/images/contact.png)

 A contact page was added [with thanks to LearnDjango.com](https://learndjango.com/tutorials/django-email-contact-form) to allow site users who wish to enquire about the site owner's services a quick and simple way of communication.
+While this project is in development, this contact form will only deliver emails to the terminal.
+However, once the site is set to go live, a service such as [SendGrid](https://sendgrid.com/), [Mailgun](https://www.mailgun.com/) or [SES](https://aws.amazon.com/ses/) will be used to handle actual emails.

 ## Future Features To Implement